swapnadeepmohapatra/OSGeo-App/readme.md

 # OSGeo-App

-## About Me

-Hey folks,
-I am Swapnadeep Mohapatra from Odisha, India.
-I read in class 10.
-I have 2 years of coding experience making Android Apps and Web Apps.
-But it's my first time participating in Google Code-in.

 Contributing to OSGeo is really a great experience.
 I made Android App using Kotlin for the OSGeo projects.